metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 This quantitatively shows the magnitude of win likelihood increase with `ndoors` increase, reinforcing our intuition about the mnemonic device.
 It's also interesting to note how the standard deviation converges after the means in runs with higher door counts as the win frequency increase becomes both higher and more certain.

-We'll focus on the line plot visualizations below, but I've allowed for two plot types with the `ribbontype` argument.
+I've allowed for two plot types with the `ribbontype` argument.
 This defines the gray-colored confidence visualization to be either the standard deviation of run distribution (if `sd`, the default), or the minimum and maximum win frequencies observed (if `minmax`).
-Let's show these side-by-side to illustrate the difference.
+We can compare these plot types as below.

 ```
 pclassic1 <- getlineplot(lnd, ptitle = "Std. dev. overlay", ribbontype = "sd")